-Select File | Open and navigate to ...\save\samples\FT8\170709_135615.wav.
-The waterfall and decoded text window should look something like the following screen shots:
+• Select File | Open and navigate to ...\save\samples\FT8\181201_180245.wav.
+The waterfall and Band Activity window should look something like the following screen shots.
+(This recording was made during the "FT8 Roundup" contest, so most transmissions happen to be using RTTY Roundup message formats.)

 - Click with the mouse anywhere on the waterfall display.
 The green Rx frequency marker will jump to your selected frequency, and the Rx frequency control on the main window will be updated accordingly. - Do the same thing with the Shift key held down.
 Now the red Tx frequency marker and its associated control on the main window will follow your frequency selections. - Do the same thing with the Ctrl key held down.
-Now the both colored markers and both spinner controls will follow your selections.

-- Double-clicking at any frequency on the waterfall does all the things just described and also invokes the decoder in a small range around the Rx frequency.
-To decode a particular signal, double-click near the left edge of its waterfall trace. - Now double-click on any of the the lines of decoded text in the main window.
-All three lines will show the same behavior, setting Rx frequency to that of the selected message and leaving Tx frequency unchanged.
+Now the both colored markers and both spinner controls will follow your selections. - Double-clicking at any frequency on the waterfall does all the things just described and also invokes the decoder in a small range around the Rx frequency.
+To decode a particular signal, double-click near the left edge of its waterfall trace. - Now double-click on any of the lines of decoded text in the Band Activity window.
+Any line will show the same behavior, setting Rx frequency to that of the selected message and leaving Tx frequency unchanged.
 To change both Rx and Tx frequencies, hold Ctrl down when double-clicking.